yourgotocoder/scripts/SECURITY/README.md

-### Use your usb pendrive as a key to automatically login and logout of your system
+### Use your usb pendrive as a key to automatically login and logout of your system (UBUNTU)